dvdmtw98/blog/Post Vault/articles/2021-03-07-overthewire-bandit-level-15-level-16.md

 closed
 ```

-When we provide the password as "Password" as get an error saying wrong password
+When we provide the password as "Password" as get an error saying the provided the wrong password

-Lets provide the correct password as see if we get the password for the next level.
+Let's provide the correct password and see if we get the password for the next level.
 The password for the current level can be found at `/etc/bandit_pass/bandit15`

 ```
 bandit15@bandit:~$ cat /etc/bandit_pass/bandit15